Inspiration / How To / How To Choose the Right Size Dining Room Chandelier or Pendant

 A Luna globe Pendant over a round dining table.

 When it comes to selecting the right length for your light fixture, you will want to start by measuring the height of your ceiling.
 For rooms with standard 8-foot ceilings, a chandelier should hang about 30 to 36 inches above the dining table.
-For more tips on how high to hang your light fixture, read our guide here
+For more tips on how high to hang your light fixture, read our guide here, opens in a new tab.

 Typically, hanging your light fixture closer to the table will make your dining area feel more formal + traditional while a shorter light fixture length will lean casual + modern.